LEARN DETAILS

 Table of contents

-Frankly, the heart of solar storage classification breaks down into three broad categories: battery-based systems, thermal energy storage, and mechanical storage.
-Each of these represents different approaches to holding onto power harvested from the sun’s rays, with their own strengths and quirks.
+Frankly, the heart of solar storage classification breaks down into three broad categories.
+If you are exploring the types of solar energy storage, here are the main approaches used to hold onto power harvested from the sun’s rays:

 | Specification | Typical Range | Notes |